scolapicchioni/blazor/Lab10/readme.md

 }
 ```

-and register it in the client’s Program.cs:
+and register it in the client's `Program.cs` file:

 ```cs
 builder.Services.AddAuthorizationCore();